Greek Mythology (Online)

 Steve Kershaw has taught for the department since 1998.
 He has been fascinated by the culture of the Greek Bronze Age ever since he first encountered the works of Homer.

 This course aims develop an understanding of the presentation, content, and context of some of the major Greek myths, and of ways in which these might be interpreted.

-• Seek to gain a knowledge of some on the most important mythical tales to come down from antiquity;
+- Gain a knowledge of some on the most important mythical tales to come down from antiquity.

 - Guided reading of texts